yehia67/documentation/iri/0.1/how-to-guides/set-up-a-reverse-proxy.md

     allow all;
     ```

-    **Note:** Change ipaddress to the IP address that you want to restrict.

-Now when Nginx receives requests from those IP addresses, it wont forward those requests to your IRI node.
+Now when Nginx receives requests from those IP addresses, it won't forward those requests to your IRI node.

 ## Add load balancing